 - Space heaters account for a third of winter fires.
 Heating equipment fires peak during the winter months, so it is essential to be vigilant.

 - Electrical equipment like home appliances can easily cause a fire if the power cord is frayed or damaged.
 It is imperative to be aware of the condition of your appliances and discard those that are older and faulty so that they do not start a house fire.

 - Clothes dryers are another cause of house fires.
 Always clean your lint trap between dryer cycles.
 If your clothes dryer is getting hot, but the clothes are not drying, it is a sign that there is lint stuck inside the vent and your dryer is in need of cleaning.

 Any type of fire can be devastating.
-Even if a house fire is not a life ending event, it can cause major damage that will require smoke damage repair.
-Call Allphase Restoration and Construction for any smoke damage repair or a house fire in Columbus, OH.
-We are located in Columbus, Ohio and have repair teams available around the clock.
+Even if a house fire is not a life-ending event, it can cause major damage that will require smoke damage repair.
+Call AllPhase Restoration for any smoke damage repair or house fire in Columbus, OH.
+We are located in Columbus, Ohio, and have repair teams available around the clock.